flat3/lodata/doc/modelling/drivers/README.md

 Implementation of these interfaces is optional, and Lodata will detect support and return a 'Not Implemented' exception to a client trying to use an interface that is not available.

+## Caching

+Some entity set drivers support automatically discovering the schema of the connected data store.
+This discovery can add unnecessary overhead in production, so Lodata provides [configuration options](/getting-started/configuration) to add caching of schema data.